Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

 JAVELIN first fits the continuum lightcurve, which can be the lightcurve in any of the broad bands in continuum RM, to constrain $\sigma_{\mbox{ DRW}}$ and $\tau_{\mbox{ DRW}}$.
 Then JAVELIN assumes that the line lightcurve, which in our case is the lightcurve in another continuum band, is a shifted, smoothed and scaled version of the first lightcurve.
 This fits three additional parameters: the time lag, the top-hat smoothing factor and the flux scaling factor.
 We fix $\tau_{\mbox{ DRW}}$ to the value from the \textit{g}-band continuum fitting when fitting for the time lag of most objects, since in the case of an accretion disk the time lag is much smaller than the time scale of the DRW and the fitting result is insensitive to $\tau_{\mbox{ DRW}}$.

 Figures \ref{fig:lagclean1} - \ref{fig:lagflag1} show the probability distribution of time lags of the \textit{r}, \textit{i} and \textit{z} bands relative to the \textit{g} band.
 Figures \ref{fig:lagclean1} - \ref{fig:lagclean3} only include objects without flags, while Figure \ref{fig:lagflag1} shows flagged objects.
 In most cases there is a single, clear peak in the lag distribution.
 While the distributions show secondary peaks in some objects, the amplitude of the secondary peak is very small compared to the main peak.
 Objects from the MaxVis field, whose observational cadence is around 1-day, produce lags with significantly smaller uncertainty compared to some of the objects in the C26202 field with about a 7-day cadence.
-We adopt the median of the probability distribution as the best-fit lag, and the 18th and 84th percentile of the distribution as the 1$\sigma$ lower and upper limit of the lag, respectively.
+We adopt the median of the probability distribution as the best-fit lag, and the 16th and 84th percentile of the distribution as the 1$\sigma$ lower and upper limit of the lag, respectively.
+We provide more detailed comments on individual objects in the Appendix.

 We also use the JAVELIN Thin Disk model extension developed by \citet{Mudd17} to measure the accretion disk size $R_{\lambda_0}$ and index $\beta$ in Equation (\ref{eq:lag}) using all four bands simultaneously.
 The JAVELIN Thin Disk model makes use of the information from photometric lightcurves in all bands to better constrain the accretion disk size, and reduces the number of parameters.
 Similar to \citet{Mudd17}, we find that the JAVELIN Thin Disk model could not well-constrain both $R_{\lambda_0}$ and $\beta$ at the same time, so we fix $\beta=4/3$ during the fitting.
 We again fix $\tau_{\mbox{ DRW}}$.
 Figure \ref{fig:alphagood_clean} and Figure \ref{fig:alphagood_flag} show the probability distribution of the \textit{g}-band accretion disk size $R_g$ in the observed frame, i.e. the disk size at $\lambda = 4730 (1+z) \, {\rm \AA}$, where $z$ is the redshift.
 Figure \ref{fig:alphagood_clean} only includes objects without flags, while Figure \ref{fig:alphagood_flag} shows flagged objects.
 Again, most distributions show clear single peaks.
 We convert the \textit{g}-band disk size to rest frame 2500 \AA\, assuming $R_{\lambda} \propto \lambda^{4/3}$ for comparison with other studies.